Eligibility Requirements

 Required Documents

-4. A personal statement outlining academic and/or career goals, indicating how participation in ASK will help to achieve those goals, and contributions the applicant can make to the goal and mission of ASK.
+2. Submit a personal statement* outlining academic and/or career goals, indicating how participation in the program will help in achieving those goals.

-5. A one-page statement hand written in Khmer concerning reasons for wishing to participate in the ASK Program and the benefits expected to be derived.
+3. Submit a one-page statement in Khmer stating reasons for wishing to participate in the abroad program and the benefits expected.

-6. A brief statement on the topic of the final paper.
-This should be relevant to study Modern Khmer with ASK.
+4. Submit a brief statement on the topic of the final paper.
+This mini-research paper will be conducted during the study in Cambodia.

 [TOP]